univention/univention-corporate-server/doc/manual/user-management/user-self-service.rst

    User profile self-service

-For this the following |UCSUCRV|\ s must be configured:
+For this the following |UCSUCRVs| must be configured: